Our Services

 Fatty liver in its early stages often has no symptoms.
 As it progresses, watch for:

 If you experience any of these, or if lab tests show worsening liver enzymes, speak to your doctor promptly.
-If alcohol consumption may be contributing to your liver concerns, taking a quick assessment for Alcohol-related Liver Disease can help you understand your symptoms and determine whether you should seek immediate medical attention.
+Taking a quick symptom assessment can also help you understand what you're experiencing and whether you need immediate medical care.

 This overview provides a science-based roadmap, but each person's situation is unique.
 Before making major changes: